menyagah/Apple-clone/README.md

 ![screenshot](img/Apple-clone.jpg)

-The project was a collaboration.
+This was a solo project.
 The project uses basic html5 and css3.

 ## Built With